 Medical Laboratory Technician - 047

 The next intake of new students for this program is Fall 2019, click on Admission & Registration for more information

-The Laboratory Technician program is offered by Mohawk College of Applied Arts and Technology in Hamilton in partnership with The Michener Institute for Applied Health Sciences in Toronto.
+The Laboratory Technician program is offered by Mohawk College of Applied Arts and Technology in Hamilton in partnership with The Michener Institute of Education at UHN in Toronto.
 The didactic/theory part of the program is offered as a series of nine online courses.
 While you are working on your theory courses, an introduction to laboratory skills takes place during the Laboratory Basics Workshop (offered at Mohawk College).
 Upon successful completion of the eight theory courses and the Laboratory Basics Workshop, you will gain further practical skills in the courses Clinical Behavioural Science, Clinical Skills, and Clinical Experience 1 (offered at the Michener Institute).
 Upon successful completion of the Michener Institute courses, you will consolidate your skills in a 4-week, full time, unpaid clinical placement administered through Mohawk College.

 - Graduates are eligible to write both the National Certification Examination and Provincial Certification Examination for Medical Laboratory Assistants/Technicians